lamontenunn/SI649-Static-Viz_Final/README.md

 SI 649 Narrative Visualization Project, Winter 2026.

-By Mustada A-Ogaili, Ali Al-Ogaili, Mohammad Farhat, and Lamonte Nunn.
+By Mustafa A-Ogaili, Ali Al-Ogaili, Mohammad Farhat, and Lamonte Nunn.

 A data-driven article on how the NBA shifted from a post-heavy, mid-range game into a perimeter- and efficiency-driven league between 1979-80 and 2023-24.